hamodcraft22/WebDevNoSQLProject/README.md

 ```

---optional, create a superuser account to be bale to chnage store config (limited to super users only)
+--optional, create a superuser account to be abale to chnage store config (limited to super users only)

 ```
 python manage.py createsuperuser